 c) Design and Formatting:

-Design and formatting should be adapted to the local language and culture.
-This includes adjusting the text size, font, and layout to accommodate different languages and scripts.
-It also involves using local colors, symbols, and graphics that are culturally relevant.
+Designs and layouts should be influenced by the language and culture of the country.
+This means scaling text, fonts, and spacing to fit different languages and scripts.
+It also includes local colours, symbols and graphics that are culturally appropriate.

 d) Local Regulations:

-c) Personalization: Personalization is a powerful way to build a stronger relationship with your audience and increase engagement with your email campaigns.
-Using the recipient’s name, location, and preferences in your emails can create a more personalized experience for each recipient.
-Personalized emails are more likely to be opened and clicked through, resulting in higher engagement rates.
-Additionally, personalization can create a sense of trust and loyalty between your business and your audience, which can lead to increased sales and repeat business.
+c) Personalization: Personalization is one of the best strategies to create an intimate connection with your target audience and drive engagement with your email campaigns.
+You can personalize the experience of each recipient by using the name, address, and interests of each recipient in your emails.
+Personalized emails are more likely to be opened and clicked on, thus driving better engagement.
+Also, personalization can build a bond of trust and loyalty between your company and your consumers, which in turn increases your sales and return customer.

 Conclusion: